Dong Phayayen

 Frederik Dawson

 Khao Yai has many amazing species of fauna and flora, during I visited Khao Yai, I had opportunity to see famous hornbills, wild elephants, millions of bats and deer.
-Khao Yai also famous for its many waterfalls, the most famous is the one that was appeared in Leonardo’s film “The beach”.
+Khao Yai also famous for its many waterfalls, the most famous is the one that had appeared in Leonardo’s film “The beach”.
 Khao Yai draws a lot of tourists, so this park has a lot of information for natural study as well as tourist related stuffs.
 In my opinion Khao Yai is a perfect example for tropical forest in Southeast Asia mainland.

 I also visited Thap Lan National Park which is the largest national park in this WHS; Thap Lan has a very beautiful bamboo forest and unique palm trees that Thais used these special palm leaves as paper for Buddhist texts.
 My guide explained how to use these palm leaves so the trip to Thap Lan is not just a natural tour but also a cultural trip.